195abhishek/Connected-Rail-Market/README.md

 # Why Is the Connected Rail Market Booming in 2025?
 5 Key Trends Shaping the Future of Railways
 In 2025, the global connected rail market is experiencing unprecedented growth, driven by technological advancements, government investments, and a shift towards sustainable transportation.
-The global [**Connected Rail Market**](https://www.nextmsc.com/report/connected-rail-market-at3063) size is predicted to reach **USD 153.98 billion** by 2030 with a **CAGR of 5.6%** from 2025-2030.
+The global [**Connected Rail Market**](https://www.nextmsc.com/report/connected-rail-market-at3063) size is predicted to reach **USD 153.98 billion** by 2030 with a **CAGR of 5.6%**.
 This surge is transforming railways into smarter, safer, and more efficient systems.
 Here's an in-depth look at the five key trends propelling this transformation.

 [**Download FREE Sample!**](https://www.nextmsc.com/connected-rail-market-at3063/request-sample)